 If you’re installing a Goalrilla goal on a larger designated court, most customers are happiest with the anchor up against the court and the full 4’ overhang that is available on many of the Goalrillas with 72” backboards.
 Just be sure you still have room on the court for that buzzer beating three-pointer!

-These are the true dimensions of the overhangs for the current Goalrillas.
+These are the true dimensions of the overhangs for current Goalrilla models.
 The measurements are from the front of the post to the front of the backboard when the rim is at a regulation 10’ height:

-Some of the other brands of basketball goals use short pole posts.
-In this design, the yoke arms are made larger to get the goal to the 10’ regulation height.
+Some (non-Goalrilla or Goalsetter) brands of basketball goals use short pole posts.
+In this design, the yoke arms are made longer to get the goal to the 10’ regulation height.
 This is why some brands recommend goal sizes based on driveway size.
-These goals lowered down to 5’, create an overhang that can downright block your driveway.
-The goal pictured, for example, has an overhang that is over 5 feet!
+These goals can be lowered down to 5’, creating an overhang that can downright block your driveway.
+The goal shown in the above example has an overhang of over 5 feet!

 Do you still have questions?
-Call us to discuss your situation and we will make sure your decision is one you and your family will be happy with for many years to come.
-Placement of your anchor is a decision that is literally “set in concrete”.
+Call us to discuss your situation and we’ll make sure your decision is one you and your family will be happy with for many years to come.
+And although goals can be moved to a new location with a new anchor, placement of your anchor is a decision that is literally “set in concrete”.